Olivia Julianna

 Olivia Julianna Herrera (/ˌxuːliˈɑːnə/; born November 17, 2002) is an American political activist, abortion rights advocate, and political strategist from Texas.
-She was formerly the director of politics and government affairs for Gen-Z for Change, a nonprofit organization focused on civic engagement among Generation Z. Herrera has maintained a significant social media presence to encourage civic participation, especially on issues such as abortion rights, climate change, and LGBTQ+ advocacy.
+She was formerly the director of politics and government affairs for Gen-Z for Change, a nonprofit organization focused on civic engagement among Generation Z. Herrera has maintained a large social media presence to encourage civic participation, especially on issues such as abortion rights, climate change, and LGBTQ+ advocacy.
 She was named one of the 50 Most Influential People of 2022 by Bloomberg Media.

 Early life and education

 Herrera was born and raised in Texas and resides in Houston.
 For safety reasons, she publicly uses her first and middle names.
-She identifies as a "queer, plus-size, disabled Latina" and is a fourth-generation Texan of Mexican-American descent.
+She is a fourth-generation Texan of Mexican-American descent.
 She is a first-generation college student attending the Texas A&M University–Victoria, where she majors in political science.

 Career and activism

 Herrera began posting political content during the 2020 United States presidential election.
 She gained widespread attention in 2021 when she encouraged people to submit false reports to a Texas Right to Life whistleblower site that enabled anonymous reporting of abortions under the Texas Heartbeat Act.
 The site was overwhelmed and eventually taken down.

 In July 2022, Representative Matt Gaetz mocked Herrera’s appearance during remarks at a Turning Point USA summit.
 In response, she launched a fundraising campaign that raised over $2 million for abortion funds across the country.